 Well hey there, y’all!
 Anna Cheng, delighted to make your acquaintance.
 I hail from sunny Arizona, but I began to exist 19 years ago in a little city known as Beijing.
 Last year, I partnered with SEEDS for the first time and journeyed through Detroit, Michigan, which became one of the most awakening and invigorating weeks of my year.
 I’m back at it again this year as SEEDS’ Splendid Spender, AKA Finance Chair.
 The SEEDS project has significantly informed my intention to major in Geography, which I’m now aiming for along with my Biology major.
 I love to meet new friends, so if you see me on campus please drop by and we’ll get a cup of tea – but be ready for me to ask you an abundance of questions, bug you into joining SEEDS, and connive you into adopting a succulent or two 🙂

 Hello all!
-My name is Rylin, and I’m a senior here at Richmond, originally from upstate New York.
-I’m majoring in International Studies with a concentration in Development and Change, double minoring in Math and Russian Studies.
-I first fell in love with SEEDS my freshman year because it’s not just a service trip; you have the opportunity to get to know community members, learn about the social justice and environmental issues faced by residents in the region, and reflect on your experience in an open-minded environment.
+My name is Brooke, and I’m a senior here at Richmond.
+I’m majoring in Leadership and Business.
+I first fell in love with SEEDS my sophmore year because it’s not just a service trip; you have the opportunity to get to know community members, learn about the social justice and environmental issues faced by residents in the region, and reflect on your experience in an open-minded environment.
 I’ve been on both the Louisiana and West Virginia trip, and both years I’ve walked away with wonderful memories and friendships.
-I spent last year abroad in New Zealand and Russia, but I am super excited to be getting back into SEEDS by co-leading the Detroit trip for the 2018-2019 school year!
-Beyond SEEDS, you’ll find me doing yoga, hiking, working out, painting, or listening to good music
+I am super excited to be co-leading the West Virginia trip for the 2018-2019 school year!

 Hi everyone!
 My name is Niamh Sutherburg and I’m a senior from Canton, Massachusetts, studying biology and healthcare studies.
 I joined SEEDS my sophomore year and have loved getting to know the communities I visited, learning from those we served and meeting tons of amazing people along the way.
 I have had eye-opening experiences in both New Orleans and Detroit and am super excited to head back to Detroit this spring as a trip chair!
 Other than SEEDS, I’m involved with the club volleyball team at UR, Best Buddies, and UREMS.
 I’m looking forward to meeting new seedlings and hope to see you around campus and in Detroit!